carloartieri/8bit_raspi_pixel_art_display/README.md

 		sudo python3 8bit_raspi_pixel_art_display/run_montage.py

 	By appending `-h` to the end of the above command, you can get a summary of the command line options available.
-In particular, if you'd like the individual animations to run longer, add `--cycles 1000` (or `2000`).
+In particular, if you'd like the individual animations to run longer, add `--cycletime 30` (where `30` here is the runtime of each scene in seconds).
 Also, adding `--shuffle` shuffles the order of animation routines at startup.

 	If you'd like the montage to run in the background, such that you could ssh into the Raspberry Pi, turn it on and then log out, use the following command (adding desired options before the `&`):